How to Stop Mold Growth in your Walk-in Freezer or Cooler

 In case you find black mold or any other kind of mold in your refrigerator, you have to figure out the main cause and get rid of the mold immediately by taking proper steps to prevent the mold from coming back.
 Mold is usually spread through the air and through any surface contact.
 The topmost source of refrigerator mold is mold that is on the food.
 Some of the food products, such as cheese and hard salami would produce mold naturally and can still be eaten once the mold is cut away.
 These kinds of molds are less likely to spread to other foods and surfaces.
 Rotting foods, including most produce, grains, and nuts, will develop mold growth that not only destroys the food but also is extremely dangerous to consume.

-How to prevent mold in the freezer?
+How to prevent mold in freezer?

 While you are storing a refrigerator (fridge) one of the greatest worries is always the mold.
 If the entire fridge is not thoroughly cleaned and dried before you sort and store it correctly there is a risk it will be in such a state when removed from your storage unit, that it can no longer be used.